ampache/ampache.github.io/api.md

 If your authenticated User and IP match a row in the Access List the following will be returned.

+All future interactions with the Ampache API must include the `AUTHENTICATION_TOKEN` as a `GET` variable named `auth`.

 ```XML
 <?xml version="1.0" encoding="UTF-8" ?>
 <root>